Nazg0r/SelfAssessment/Skills/Programming.md

   - linter 🖐️ used
   - polyfill 🖐️ used
   - debugger 🖐️ used
-  - garbage collection 🖐️ used
+  - garbage collection 🙋 explained
   - refactoring 🙋 explained
   - code review 🖐️ used
   - antipatterns 🖐️ used